starship-s/Open-WebUI-OpenRouter-pipe/docs/error_handling_and_user_experience.md

 ## provider-specific recovery (Gemini thinking errors)

-Certain providers reject `include_reasoning` when their own “thinking” feature is disabled.
-Google’s Gemini stack, for example, returns:
+Certain providers reject `include_reasoning` when their own "thinking" feature is disabled.
+Google's Gemini stack, for example, returns:

 ```
 Unable to submit request because Thinking_config.include_thoughts is only enabled when thinking is enabled.